 If you’re not sure how you’re going to get around…

 If you don’t know if you want to rent a car yet, then you’ll want to decide soon for the reasons I mentioned above.
-Shared shuttles only have a certain number of spots available and it’s always first come first serve.

-Here are our transportation articles:
+Here are our transportation articles

 You don’t need to be in too big of a rush if you’re visiting in the off season.
 These are months like May, beginning of June, September, October and November.
-Those are slow travel seasons so you don’t need to book everything asap.
-I would book those at least a few weeks ago.

 1-2 Months

-You should have your itinerary somewhat solid at this point.
-You know where you’re going, how many days you’re staying and how you’re getting around.
 Additionally, you should also have booked your hotels, cars and shuttles or at least start booking them.
-Now you can start planning your daily itinerary.

 When it comes down to it, it’s better to pre-book your “must do” activities rather than scrambling last minute to find a company who still has space.
-That company may not be the best company or offer the best price and you may miss out on checking off your Costa Rica bucketlist.

 Rainy Season

-If you are visiting in rainy season, you can wait until you get to Costa Rica to see how the weather is before booking your tour.
-Since it’s not as busy as high season, you don’t really need to worry about places getting completely booked up.
+If you are visiting in rainy season (generally May through November) you can wait until you get to Costa Rica to see how the weather is before booking your tour.

-However, if you visit in end of June, July and beginning of August, we do recommend to pre-book.
-That is a busy time for when Americans, Canadians and Europeans come down for summer vacation.
-May, beginning of June and September through November are much less crowded.
+However, if you visit during the end of June, July and beginning of August, we do recommend to pre-book.

 PS.
 We have several discounts on tours you can check here!
 Costa Rica tours promos.